PsychoShock/fivem-docs/content/docs/developers/server-security.md

 - Player experience and level
 - Player [permissions](https://forum.cfx.re/t/basic-aces-principals-overview-guide/90917) and roles

 Make sure to retrieve all values using server-side methods, not allowing players to change the values.
 This ensures the integrity and security of your game environment.
+Please note that client checks can also be a good pratice but can be easily be ovverided.

 ## SQL
-Let's take an example from a popular [sql resource](https://github.com/overextended/oxmysql):
+Let's take an example from a popular [SQL resource](https://github.com/overextended/oxmysql):

 ### Comparison of SQL Queries